callumrollo/callumrollo.github.io/content/pages/about.md

 With varying levels of competence but universal enthusiasm.

-- Slope currents
-- Cross shelf exchange
 - Glider data processing
+- Server maintenance
+- Task automation
+- Python
 - Standardisation of data processing
 - FOSS in the geosciences
 - The pros/cons of preprints and open peer review